KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_4_CMOS_Circuit_Design_&_SPICE_Simulation_(Sky130-PDK)/readme.md

 Understanding Noise Margins and Critical Voltages

 When analysing a CMOS inverter’s voltage transfer characteristic (VTC), several key points and regions define its noise tolerance and reliability:

-Left Plot – Critical Slopes:
+- Left Plot – Critical Slopes:

-The slope of the VTC equals −1 at two important points:
+   - The slope of the VTC equals −1 at two important points:

-VIL (Input Low Threshold Voltage): The maximum input voltage recognised as logic LOW.
+**VIL (Input Low Threshold Voltage)**: The maximum input voltage recognised as logic LOW.

-VIH (Input High Threshold Voltage): The minimum input voltage recognised as logic HIGH.
+**VIH (Input High Threshold Voltage)**: The minimum input voltage recognised as logic HIGH.

-Right Diagram – Output Levels and Thresholds:
+- Right Diagram – Output Levels and Thresholds:

-VOH and VOL represent the valid output HIGH and LOW voltage levels, respectively.
+ - VOH and VOL represent the valid output HIGH and LOW voltage levels, respectively.

-VIL and VIH indicate the input voltages where the VTC slope equals −1, marking the boundaries of the undefined region.
+- VIL and VIH indicate the input voltages where the VTC slope equals −1, marking the boundaries of the undefined region.

-Noise Margins:
+**Noise Margins**:

-NMH (Noise Margin High) = VOH − VIH: The maximum noise voltage tolerated on a logic HIGH input.
+**NMH (Noise Margin High)** = VOH − VIH: The maximum noise voltage tolerated on a logic HIGH input.

-NML (Noise Margin Low) = VIL − VOL: The maximum noise voltage tolerated on a logic LOW input.
+**NML (Noise Margin Low)** = VIL − VOL: The maximum noise voltage tolerated on a logic LOW input.

-Undefined Region:
+**Undefined Region**:
 The region between VIL and VIH is undefined, meaning the output logic may be unstable.
 Any input noise in this region can lead to unpredictable or invalid outputs.

 <img width="1126" height="661" alt="image" src="https://github.com/user-attachments/assets/437921ad-8836-4b4b-9815-69c300c0fae7" />